 If you want to get access to content anywhere in the world…

-There are a LOT of different options if you’re looking for a VPN for streaming.
+There are a lot of different options if you’re looking for a VPN for streaming.
 Personally, I use IPVanish.

-No VPN is perfect – and Ill argue with anyone who tries to tell you differently.
+No VPN is perfect, and I’ll argue with anyone who tries to tell you differently.

-But, what I like about IPVanish is that it lets me (in the US) stream content from other countries (like Canada) and lets my fiancée who is overseas stream content from the US.
+What I like about IPVanish is that it lets me (in the US) stream content from other countries (like Canada) and lets my fiancée who is overseas stream content from the US.

 This is what I believe: No company should limit what I can watch just because of where I live.